|

 But they ry and have

 set up rubbish bins.
-Phuong walking back to our starting point downstreams. |
+Phuong walking back to our

 Phuong walking

-upstream.
-They even had table alongside the creek.
-Vietnam is a really capitalistic country with free enterprise run by one party. |
+creek.
+Vietnam is a really capitalistic country with free enterprise run by

 Martin on his way